 ADHD should not be diagnosed by parent’s or teachers.
 Only a professional with proper education and experience can diagnose a child with ADHD.
 What’s more, not all children with ADHD need to take medication.
 ADHD exists on a spectrum, and no two children are the same.

 If you think your child or adolescent may have ADHD you can read more about the signs and symptoms here.
 Next, find a professional who can give an accurate assessment of your child.

 Treatment for ADHD

-It is possible your child can skip medication all together and improve significantly with behavior therapy alone.
-While ADHD is a neurological condition, we know that the brain is plastic (changes and develops over the lifespan) and that changes in behavior causes changes in the brain.
+It is possible your child can skip medication altogether and improve significantly with behavior therapy alone.
+While ADHD is a neurological condition, we know that the brain is plastic (changes and develops over the lifespan) and that changes in behavior cause changes in the brain.

 Benefits of behavior therapy